-Librarians and archivists need academic freedom, as outlined in the CAUT Policy Statement on Academic Freedom, for the same reasons as other academics.
-In addition, there are other specific circumstances where academic freedom is applicable to librarians and archivists, such as when engaging with controversial issues in scholarship and governance, and in the exercise of their professional judgment.
+Librarians and archivists need academic freedom, as outlined in the CAUT Policy Statement on Academic Freedom, for the same reasons as other academics, including when engaging with controversial issues in scholarship and participating in institutional governance.
+In addition, there are other specific circumstances where academic freedom is applicable to librarians and archivists, such as in the exercise of their professional judgment.

 For instance, librarians critically evaluate scholarly communications and publishing, and can find themselves pressured by publishers, institutions and others whose interests are at stake.
-This type of work needs to be recognized and protected as an expression of academic freedom.
+This evaluative work needs to be recognized and protected as an expression of academic freedom.
 Associations should review their academic freedom language to ensure that it: